Someone famous once said: “You are not alone in this world; you are part of an ensemble”.

 For decades now, a whole host of Bharatanatyam artistes have poured their creative imagination and energies into creating ensemble work that has not only brought to the fore a slew of artistic ideas and expressions but also in bringing together an array of dancers and collaborators who are invested in a common project, these dancers-choreographers-teachers who envisage an ensemble are perfect examples of the meaning and essence of the word, collaboration.

-Read on for a detailed interview where each of these artistes respond to a common set of four questions
+Read on for a detailed interview where each of these artistes, responds to a common set of four questions

 “Despite a series of challenges in creating ensemble work, what keeps us going is passion.
 It is the driving force that enables us to overcome obstacles and create magical productions,” says Chennai-based Bharatanatyam exponent, Anitha Guha

-A fantastic group presentation always weaves together several key elements: captivating storytelling or a cohesive theme, Brilliant choreography, beautiful dance styles, extraordinary coordination and precision, a well-chosen cast of artists who perfectly fit their roles, enchanting music, enhanced lighting techniques, aesthetic props, vibrant costumes, exquisite jewelry, and stunning make-up… Together, these components create a magical experience.
+A fantastic group presentation always weaves together several key elements: captivating storytelling or a cohesive theme, brilliant choreography, beautiful dance styles, extraordinary coordination and precision, a well-chosen cast of artistes who perfectly fit their roles, enchanting music, enhanced lighting techniques, aesthetic props, vibrant costumes, exquisite jewelry, and stunning make-up… Together, these components create a magical experience.

 This holistic approach not only preserves our cultural heritage but also ensures its relevance for future generations, creating a bridge between the past and the present through the magic of performance.